6 Best Laptops For SolidWorks 2023 (Certified & Stable)

 Clock Frequency vs Cores: Which one to focus on?

-When you shop for a CPU, you may be inclinced to choose more cores right?
+When you shop for a CPU, you may be inclinced to choose the one with more cores.

 In an ideal world, # cores will speed up all instances of the software: rendering, viewport, drawing, functions and less loading bars and so on.